ashishjain14/ashishjain14.github.io/_posts/Open-Stack-Juno-Installation-on-3-node-VM-with-single-network.md

 **Creating External Network**
 Follow the steps as mentioned below
   * In controller node run the command "source admin-openrc.sh"
-  * Run the command "neutron net-create ext-net --router:external True --provider:physical_network external --provider:network_type flat".
+  * Run the command "neutron net-create ext-net --router:external True --provider:physical_network external --provider:network_type flat"
   * Creating the subnet.
 This is the most important part as we need to make sure we do not assign a IP range which could overlap with any of the existing IP addresses assisgned any of the network connected devices.
 Run the following command: neutron subnet-create ext-net --name ext-subnet --allocation-pool start=10.0.0.150,end=10.0.0.200 --disable-dhcp --gateway 10.0.0.1 10.0.0.0/24